NikitaRadzkou/automationtesting.in-selenium-java/README.md

-# Test kit on cypress for the site [practice.automationtesting.in](http://practice.automationtesting.in/)
+# Test kit on selenium for the site [practice.automationtesting.in](http://practice.automationtesting.in/)

 Test cases you can see [here](http://practice.automationtesting.in/test-cases/)